lneef/PSEMolDyn_Group1/README.md

 * for planets see input/eingabe-sonne.txt
 * for cuboids via xml see input/input-cuboid.xml
 * for spheres via xml see input/sphere.xml and the specification in sphere.txt

+# Boundary #
+* the default boundary condition is outflow
+* if you want to use reflection, write reflecting for the respective boundary into the xml file

+# XML #
+* see molsim.xsd for the schema definition
+* simulation has to be the first element since it is needed for initialization